Researcher profile: Albert Mihranyan

 Facts – Albert Mihranyan

-Title: Docent and Senior Lecturer in Nanotechnology and Functional Materials at Uppsala University
+Title: Professor in Nanotechnology and Functional Materials at Uppsala University.

 Leisure time activities: Working endless hours is impossible.
 In my spare time, I enjoy both playing and watching sports.
 In Armenia, I used to play basketball but haven’t done much of it here in Sweden, unfortunately.
 My colleagues and I played floorball in the past, but now it’s tennis.